Saving the Spoon-billed Sandpiper, September 2019

 A headstarting programme for spoon-billed sandpipers has been underway since 2012, involving specialists collecting eggs from incubating birds in the wild, hatching and hand-raising the chicks in captivity to fledging age, and releasing the birds back into the wild.
 This intervention protects the eggs and chicks during the particularly vulnerable incubation and rearing phases.

 The idea for headstarting was proposed in 2011 following the hatching and rearing of chicks for the conservation breeding programme at WWT Slimbridge.
 The high hatching and rearing success achieved in 2011 indicated that, with artificial incubation and a brief period in captivity, it could be possible to increase the number of fledglings produced by pairs at Meinypil’gyno approximately five-fold.
 In the wild, spoon-billed sandpipers produce on average approximately 0.6 fledglings per pair.
 With headstarting, over 3 fledglings per pair could be produced.
 The idea was trialled in 2012 with nine birds released (from eggs collected from three pairs, 3.0/pair).
 The following year, 18 (3.0/pair) were released and the numbers have gradually increased, with 26 (3.3/pair) in 2014, 28 (3.1/pair) in 2015 and 30 (3.3/pair) in 2016.
-To date, 111 spoon-billed sandpipers have been released at Meinypil’gyno.
+To date, 186 spoon-billed sandpipers have been released at Meinypil’gyno, representing ca. 20% of wild productivity.
+Modelling, based on sightings of flagged birds, suggests headstarting increases the population by 3%.

-All but two of the 111 headstarted birds were released with individually engraved leg flags, and these have allowed us to monitor their survival and movements.
-Over 20% of the released birds have been re-sighted at least once away from the breeding grounds, at 14 different sites throughout the flyway.
-Thirty (40%) of these sightings have been made on the Jiangsu coast of China, with the other sightings coming from southern China, Taiwan, Myanmar, South Korea, Japan, Thailand and Russia.
-And the headstarted birds are returning to breed.
-Ten individuals are known to have returned to Meinypil’gyno during the breeding seasons 2014–2016 and others may have bred elsewhere.
+All but three of the 186 headstarted birds were released with individually engraved leg flags, and these have allowed us to monitor their survival and movements.
+Over 25% of the released birds have been re-sighted at least once away from the breeding grounds, at many different sites throughout the flyway.
+Approximately 40% of these sightings have been made on the Jiangsu coast of China, with the other sightings coming from southern China, Taiwan, Myanmar, Bangladesh, North Korea, South Korea, Japan, Thailand, Russia and Indonesia.
+And the headstarted birds are returning to breed – 20 individuals are known to have returned to Meinypil’gyno during the breeding season and others may have bred elsewhere.

-We currently don’t know where 75% of spoon-billed sandpipers breed and where around 25% winter.
+We currently don’t know where 75% of spoon-billed sandpipers breed and or where around 50% winter.
 This seriously hampers our ability to conserve them – if we don’t know the key sites they use, we can’t work to protect them.

-We expect that they will take an overland migration route, but will we be wrong?
-This amazing technology will, for the first time ever, allow us to answer fundamental questions about spoon-billed sandpiper migration that have been intriguing scientists for centuries.
+This amazing technology is, for the first time ever, allowing us to answer fundamental questions about spoon-billed sandpiper migration that have been intriguing scientists for centuries.

 Conserving Jiangsu coastal wetlands